Snickdx/Group-Project/README.md

 10. 553 - File does not exist

 Note: all 2xx commands may be represtned by a single enum for success

+Note: code to represent FTP Status codes completed in client; just write code to handle the codes